TLESORT/State-Representation-Learning-An-Overview/Priors.md

-# Learning with a priori
+# Learning with priors

 ****************************************************

 `What do I want to say?`<br>
-That state represeentation learning can be done with prior
+That state representation learning can be done with prior

 `What does the prior do?`<br>
 The prior are a way to share knowledge we have about the wolrd with our deep learning algorithm